Tygrr321/CSCI_601-611_XfinityApplication/README.md

 4. Application is developed with basic security features (please specify    what parts of code are secured and how they are secured/can be exploited)
 5. Some backend functionality?

-Coded in PHP and possibly add other effects to make the application look nice later
+Coded in HTML, and maybe CSS, and possibly add other effects to make the application look nice later